RibbleValleyTradingCo/ReelyRatedv3/docs/FEATURE-ROADMAP.md

       - can see those catches.
   - For any search/explore RPCs:
     - Filter out catches of private accounts for non-followers.
   - Audit existing feed/search/list RPCs and update to enforce `is_private` and follower/admin rules (not just new endpoints).
+Initial pass is complete for feed/search and venue-related RPCs; any new discovery endpoints must follow the same pattern.

 **Frontend**